BlueBrain/gitlab-pipelines/README.md

 Say you have a project called `MyAwesomeCode`, which has an equivalent Spack package `my-awesome-code`.
-To use these templates in your own GitLab pipeline, include them and set a variable to inform the template about your
+To use these templates in your own GitLab pipeline, include them and set a variable to inform the template about your package:
 ```yaml
 include:
   - project: hpc/gitlab-pipelines